SNAP #9 – How Karatmeters gave a new life to Tanishq?

 This campaign opened doors to a lot of new customers who had never been to Tanishq.
 They got to experience the service and product variety of Tanishq.
 But the overall experience was a sad one for the customers.
 Almost 60%of the jewellery tested in the Karatmeters came out to be less pure than what the local jewellers had promised the customers.
 This hurt the trust that these local jewellers enjoyed.

-But wait, the sales at Tanishq were still not going up despite of getting so much of footfall.
+But wait, the sales at Tanishq were still not going up despite getting so much footfall.
 Jacob Kurien, then COO tried to dig deeper by talking to some customers.
 And he realized that all Tanishq did was make the customers feel bad.
-They were making the customer aware of the problem but were not solving it for them.
+They were making the customer aware of the problem but we’re not solving it for them.

-After a lot of internal deliberation, Tanishq added a solution to problem by introducing ‘Impure to Pure scheme’.
-If a customer brought jewellery which was lower than 22 carats but higher than 19 carats pure, he/she could exchange it with Tanishq’s 22 carat jewellery by just paying for the making charges.
+After a lot of internal deliberation, Tanishq added a solution to the problem by introducing the ‘Impure to Pure scheme’.
+If a customer brought jewellery that was lower than 22 carats but higher than 19 carats pure, he/she could exchange it with Tanishq’s 22-carat jewellery by just paying for the making charges.
 For purity below 19 carats, the customer would need to pay out the difference as well.
 This scheme worked wonders for Tanishq.
 A lot of stores started doing almost 1 crore INR in daily sales.
 In the process, Tanishq created a large customer base who trusted the brand now.
-And after that there was no stopping Tanishq.
+And after that, there was no stopping Tanishq.

 Rise from Ashes